ErpNetDocs/dev/index.md

 ERP.net is based on the [OAuth 2](https://oauth.net/2/) security paradigm with [OpenID Connect](https://openid.net/connect/) support.

-For more information about security, read [Introduction to identity in ERP.net](topics/identity/index.md).
+For more information about security, read [Introduction to authentication in ERP.net](topics/authentication/index.md).

 ## Next Steps